When I first learned about beekeeping, it was all hives and tools and such, but nothing about a beehive stand.

 Elevated Langstroth or Warre Plans

-This is a stand built to hold either the Langstroth hive or Warre hive.
+This is a stand built to hold and support either the Langstroth hive or Warre hive.
 If you have nucs, this design can hold two at a time with some space for your tools.

 As you’d expect from the “For Dummies” series, the plans have been made as simple as possible without compromising on effectiveness.

 The legs are 13”, which is sufficient for keeping the hive above rain run-off and ensuring that the colony remains dry in the hive.

 If skunks and other small mammals are a problem, you can extend the stand height.
 They recommend cedar or pine because of their resistance to rot, making the stand more durable.